 The crossdock model works on the following basis

-- Orders are received from customers and are screened by noon
+- Orders are received from customers and directly appear on Seller Lab

 - noon exports these orders to you in the form of a request for stock for a given SKU

 - You can batch these requests into picklist documents which you can print and handover to your warehouse for fulfillment